-Any civil action brought pursuant to 31 U.S.C. § 3730(b) (the False Claims Act) shall be filed in camera by presenting such complaint, in the presence of a representative of the office of the United States Attorney for the Southern District of Ohio, in an appropriate envelope to the judge of this district randomly assigned at the location where the complaint is to be filed in accordance with S.D.
+Any civil action brought pursuant to 31 U.S.C. § 3730(b) (the False Claims Act) shall be filed in camera by presenting such complaint, in the presence of a representative of the office of the United States Attorney for the Southern District of Ohio, in an appropriate envelope, to the Clerk who shall randomly assign a District Judge at the location where the complaint is to be filed in accordance with S.D.
 Ohio Civ.
 R. 82.1.
-The judge assigned shall, or, in his or her absence any other District Judge of this Court may, receive and record the time and date of receipt on the face of the Complaint, and shall hold the complaint under seal until notified that either (a) sixty (60) days or any Court-approved extension of time have elapsed or (b) that the Government has made an election either to intervene in the action or not, at which time the judge shall unseal the complaint and deliver it to the Clerk for docketing.
+The Clerk shall receive and record the time and date of receipt on the face of the envelope containing the Complaint, and shall hold the complaint under seal until notified that either (a) sixty (60) days or any Court-approved extension of time have elapsed or (b) that the Government has made an election either to intervene in the action or not, at which time the Clerk shall deliver the complaint to the assigned Judge for an Order unsealing it and ordering it filed.